Bombay Castle (1792 EIC ship): EIC voyage #6 (1805–1806)

 Hamilton sailed from Portsmouth again on 17 February, bound for Bombay and China.
 Bombay Castle reached Bombay on 21 June.
-She was at Penang on 25 September and Malacca on 10 October, and arrived at Whampoa on 27 December.
+She was at Penang on 25 September, Malacca on 10 October, and arrived at Whampoa on 27 December.
 Homeward bound, she left Whampoa on 1 March 1806, reached St Helena on 2 July, and arrived at Long Reach on 6 September.

 Fate

-Bombay Castle was sold in 1807 for breaking up.
+Bombay Castle was sold in 1807, for breaking up.